nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 <img src="images/DeletePersonSdForLogic.png" width="800"><br>
 _Figure 2.3.1 : Interactions Inside the Logic Component for the `delete 1` Command_

-In this diagram, the `Logic Manager` receives an event to delete the task at index 1 and parses into a `DeleteCommand` that communicates with the Model to perform the deletion.
-The result is pass back to the `UI` component through `CommandResult`.
+In this diagram, the `Logic Manager` receives an event to delete the task from index 1 and parses into a `DeleteCommand` that communicates with the Model to perform the deletion.
+The result is passed back to the `UI` component through `CommandResult`.

 ### 2.4.
 Model component

 Author: [Han Lynn](http://github.com/hlynn93)

 The `Model` component handles the data related logic and defines the structure of the data.
-It reacts to the `Logic` requests and changes its and its attributes' states accordingly.
+It reacts to the `Logic` requests and changes its own state and its attributes' states accordingly.

 <img src="images/ModelClassDiagram.png" width="800"><br>
 _Figure 2.4.1 : Structure of the Model Component_

 **API** : [`Model.java`](../src/main/java/seedu/address/model/Model.java)

-The `Model` component does not depends on other three components and consists of three main objects: `Task`, `Tag` and `UserPref`.
+The `Model` component does not depend on other three components and consists of three main objects: `Task`, `Tag` and `UserPref`.
 * The `UserPref` object represents the user's preferences.
-* The `Task` object stores the attributes of task which consist of `Name`, `Priority`, `Status`, `Note`, `StartTime` and `EndTime`.
+* The `Task` object stores the attributes of a task which consist of `Name`, `Priority`, `Status`, `Note`, `StartTime` and `EndTime`.
 It is also linked to the `Tag` object that categorises the existing tasks.

 The `Model` component exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.